Blacksuan19/structx/README.md

 - 🚀 Multi-threaded processing for large datasets
 - ⚡ Async support
 - 🔧 Configurable extraction using OmegaConf
-- 📁 Support for multiple file formats (CSV, Excel, JSON, Parquet)
+- 📁 Support for multiple file formats (CSV, Excel, JSON, Parquet, PDF, TXT, and more)
+- 📄 Support for unstructured text and document processing
 - 🏗️ Type-safe data models using Pydantic
 - 🎮 Easy-to-use interface
 - 🔌 Support for multiple LLM providers through litellm